Jeunese/jeunese.github.io/docs/get-started.md

 This isn't a case of simply aggregating information in one place.
 Technical documentation is about presenting *useful* content that is clear, searchable, and easy for your target audience to read, follow, and use.
 It should empower them to get their jobs done.

-There are six high-level tasks involved in getting started with product documentation:
+There are five high-level tasks involved in getting started with product documentation:

 1. Define your documentation goals.
 1. Create a style guide.